magento/devdocs/guides/v2.1/architecture/archi_perspectives/present_layer.md

 ## Presentation layer components

-One helpful way of understanding the Magento presentation layer components is by examining Magento <i>themes</i>.
+One helpful way of understanding the Magento presentation layer components is by examining Magento *themes*.
 Magento themes organize both the visual aspect of your storefront and certain aspects of product behavior.

 Each {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} resides in a unique directory and contains custom page layouts, templates, skins, and language files that work together to create a distinct user experience.